sebi06/napari-czann-segment/README.md

 - Open the image using "File - Open Files(s)" (requires [napari-aicsimageio] plugin).
 - Click **napari-czann-segment: Segment with CZANN model** in the "Plugins" menu.
 - **Select a *.czann file** to use the model for segmentation.
-- the metadata of the model will be shown (see example below)
+- metadata of the model will be shown (see example below)

 | Parameter    | Value                                        | Explanation                                             |
 | :----------- | :------------------------------------------- | ------------------------------------------------------- |